arblane/credits-firebot-setup/README.md

     + roll the credits, can be connected to a touch portal/stream deck button.

 # Credits
-+ Adapted from setup by: cavemobster
++ Adapted from setup by: [CaveMobster's firebot-setup-end-credits script](https://github.com/CaveMobster/firebot-setup-end-credits)